The Regulatory Context for Alternative Data Credit Scoring

 The What-If Explanation: Giving Rejected Borrowers a Genuine Path

 The most powerful compliance feature in the Thin-File AI's borrower communication is the what-if improvement model.
-For every rejected application, the AI models the specific, quantified changes the borrower could make to their financial behaviour that would bring their Thin-File Score to the approval threshold.
-This is not a generic "improve your creditworthiness" message — it is a specific, personalised roadmap.
+For every rejected application, the AI models the specific, quantified changes the borrower could make to their financial behavior that would bring their Thin-File Score to the approval threshold.
+This is not a generic "improve your creditworthiness" message — it is a specific, personalized roadmap.

 Responsible Inclusion Is the Only Sustainable Kind